Werribee line: 21st century

-Initially, almost every Werribee bound service ran via Altona, but a timetable re-write in May 2011 saw this section converted to a separate service for the majority of the time.
+Since the completion of the Altona Loop, almost every Werribee bound service ran via Altona, but a timetable re-write in May 2011 saw this section converted to a separate service for the majority of the time.
 The rewrite introduced the controversial practice of having trains serving the Altona Loop run as a shuttle service between Laverton and Newport during off peak hours.
 Shuttle services were ended in August 2017, with weekday direct services to and from the city being reinstated to the Altona Loop.

+Also as part of a new timetable in May 2011.
+The remainder of weekday Werribee line services were altered to run direct to and from Flinders Street and across to the Frankston line as part of the formation of the new 'Cross City Group'.
+With Werribee services now bypassing Altona. frequencies in peak periods were increased to every 10-11 minutes, up from every 15.
+Although all weekday services no longer operated via the City Loop, all weekend services continued to run through the loop until 2021.

 The completion of the Regional Rail Link in 2015 brought numerous benefits to the operations on the Werribee line.

 In June 2015, the completion of the Regional Rail Link allowed for the rerouting of Geelong and Warrnambool services via the 90 km of new track constructed between Little River and Deer Park stations.
-Instead of stopping at select stations on the Werribee line, services now stop at new stations at Wyndham Vale and Tarneit which are in Melbournes growing western suburbs.
+Instead of stopping at select stations on the Werribee line, services now stop at new stations at Wyndham Vale and Tarneit which are in Melbourne's growing western suburbs.
 The separation of suburban and regional trains has reduced overcrowding, increased capacity, and improved service reliability on the Werribee line in addition to the benefits seen on Geelong services.

-In January 2021, a major timetable rewrite resulted in increased frequencies and weekend daytime shuttle services being extended from Newport to Flinders Street.
-Peak hour weekday services now stop at South Kensington, which simplifies stopping patterns on the Sunbury line.
-In addition, peak hour frequencies were also made more consistent for the Altona Loop.
+In January 2021, as part of another major timetable, frequencies across the week were heavily improved.
+Wait times on weekend mornings and late nights were brought down from every half hour to every twenty minutes.
+Services to Laverton and Williamstown were altered to stop at South Kensington station in place of Werribee express services on weekdays as well as Werribee local services on weekends.
+This change also saw weekend Werribee line services removed from the City Loop and altered to run direct to Flinders Street and onwards to Frankston like was already the case on weekdays.

+As part of the 'Big Switch' timetable change in February 2026, through running from Werribee to Frankston ceased with the Frankston line returning to the City Loop.
+As a result of this change, the Werribee line was altered to only run to and from Flinders Street direct with select services at certain times continuing instead towards Sandringham.

+On 6 August 2026, the Victorian state government announced that the Werribee and Williamstown lines would begin through running to Sandringham full time instead of only late at night.
+This timetable change took effect on 23 August 2026.